openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

    corrections.
 However, you can modify due dates and the weight of the ORA assignment after you publish an ORA assignment.

+.. note:: If you wish to allow learners to view the rubric as they work on their response, see  :ref:`Show Rubric During Response<PA Show Rubric During Response>`

 .. _PA Criteria Comment Field Only: